CraftsmenLtd/BloodConnect/docs/development/GettingStarted.rst

     --role-session-name <a random session name> \
     --query "Credentials.[AccessKeyId,SecretAccessKey,SessionToken]" \
     --output text))

-You can now start creating the command, there are a few variables that terraform needs.
+Note: The above role is maintained in this repo: https://github.com/CraftsmenLtd/Bloodconnect-oidc You can now start creating the command, there are a few variables that terraform needs.
 You can export them as environment variables or you can pass them as arguments to the make command.

 .. code-block:: bash